-- G. NCCN Guidelines® consider RIT an option: - 1.
-In primary cutaneous diffuse large B-cell Lymphoma, LEG type (T3, generalized disease only with either PR or relapse after R-CHOP +/- local RT) - 2.
-For stage III/IV non-gastric MALT lymphoma with extranodal disease and multiple nodal sites as well as post RT recurrent gastric MALT lymphoma [through follicular lymphoma (FL) pathway] - 3.
-For progressive splenic marginal zone lymphoma (through FL pathway) - 4.
-In an individual with transformed B-cell FLs who has received multiple prior therapies, and - 5.
-In an individual with minimal or no prior chemotherapy with progression of disease, no response, or partial response to chemotherapy +/- rituximab +/- RT - III.
-Contraindications - Poor bone marrow reserve (platelet count < 100,000/microL, absolute Α. neutrophil count < 1,500/microL, bone marrow cellularity < 15%) - High tumor burden in the bone marrow (lymphoma bone marrow involvement Β. > 25%).
+- A. Poor bone marrow reserve (platelet count < 100,000/microL, absolute neutrophil count < 1,500/microL, bone marrow cellularity < 15%) - B. High tumor burden in the bone marrow (lymphoma bone marrow involvement > 25%).
 Bilateral cores are recommended and the pathologist should provide the percent of cellular elements involved in the marrow.
-Cytogenetics +/fluorescence in situ hybridization (FISH) for known myelodysplastic syndrome (MDS) markers.
-A trend towards an increased risk of MDS with RIT has been suggested. - C. Previous radiation to > 25% of active marrow sites - D. In an individual with prior autologous stem cell rescue, referral to a tertiary care center is highly recommended. - E. An individual who is pregnant - IV.
-Investigational - Newly diagnosed (consolidation after chemoimmunotherapy) Α. - 1.
-It is not known whether the addition of RIT improves the outcome of the individual receiving chemoimmunotherapy.
-The role in the frontline setting is under investigation. - B. RIT as single-agent (initial therapy/previously untreated disease) - Preparative regimens for hematopoietic cell transplantation (HCT) C.
+Cytogenetics +/- fluorescence in situ hybridization (FISH) for known myelodysplastic syndrome (MDS) markers.
+A trend towards an increased risk of MDS with RIT has been suggested. - C. Previous radiation to > 25% of active marrow sites - D. In an individual with prior autologous stem cell rescue, referral to a tertiary care center is highly recommended. - E. An individual who is pregnant

+IV.
+Investigational

+- A. Newly diagnosed (consolidation after chemoimmunotherapy) - It is not known whether the addition of RIT improves the outcome of the individual receiving chemoimmunotherapy.
+The role in the frontline setting is under investigation. - B. RIT as single-agent (initial therapy/previously untreated disease)

-- D. Any type of NHL other than mentioned above - E. Solid tumors
+- C. Preparative regimens for hematopoietic cell transplantation (HCT) - D. Any type of NHL other than mentioned above - E. Solid tumors